Zygo/bees/docs/event-counters.md

  * `crawl_again`: An inode crawl was restarted because the extent was already locked by another running crawl.
  * `crawl_blacklisted`: An extent was not scanned because it belongs to a blacklisted file.
  * `crawl_create`: A new subvol crawler was created.
+ * `crawl_deferred_inode`: Two tasks attempted to scan the same inode at the same time, so one was deferred.
  * `crawl_done`: One pass over all subvols on the filesystem was completed.
  * `crawl_empty`: A `TREE_SEARCH_V2` ioctl call failed or returned an empty set (usually because all data in the subvol was scanned).
  * `crawl_fail`: A `TREE_SEARCH_V2` ioctl call failed.